PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ![035_scientificnotation](./images/035_scientificnotation.PNG)

 Physically the sun is made up of a huge number of hydrogen atoms and the uncertainty of the suns radius is therefore much larger than the size of a single hydrogen atom itself which is why the addition and subtraction of the radius of a hydrogen atom from the sun is insignificant.
-When we use division of the radius of the sun by the radius of the hydrogen atom, we return the number of hydrogen atoms along the diameter of the sun.
-We can see this is a very large number of hydrogen atoms and therefore a difference of a single hydrogen atom is insignificant with respect to this very large number.
+When using division of the radius of the sun by the radius of the hydrogen atom, the approximate number of hydrogen atoms along the diameter of the sun is returned.
+This is a very large number of hydrogen atoms and therefore a difference of a single hydrogen atom is insignificant with respect to this very large number.

 ## Scientific Notation in Binary